@Maxim Delvaux - Plecnik Series, Ljubljana, Slovenia

 Vasa J. Perović

-was born in Belgrade (Serbia) in 1965 and graduated from the Faculty of Architecture of the University of Belgrade in 1992.
+Was born in Belgrade (Serbia) in 1965 and graduated from the Faculty of Architecture of the University of Belgrade in 1992.
 In 1994 he earned a master’s degree from the Berlage Institute in Amsterdam, and in 1997 he established Bevk Perović Arhitekti, in partnership with Matija Bevk.
 Their portfolio includes a variety of projects in different scales – large housing projects, both social and commercial, public and cultural buildings, university buildings, museums, office buildings, congress facilities as well as individual houses.

 The office has been awarded numerous international prizes (Mies van der Rohe Award 2007, Kunstpreis Berlin 2006, Piranesi Award 2005, 4 Plečnik Prizes, Golden Pencil award by the Chamber of Architects, Prešeren Prize among others), and the work of the office has been published extensively in some of the most important international publications (El Croquis, 2012)